HenriqueNPinho/FEUP-LBAW/er.md

 ## A2: Actors and User stories

-> Brief presentation of the artefact goals.

-`The main goal of this artefact is to identify and describe the system actors, as well as their user stories.`
+>The main goal of this artefact is to identify and describe the system actors, as well as their user stories.

 ![Project Managment Actors](PM_diagram.png)